seltzer1717/just-maven-clojure-archetype/README.md

 - Ths execution just compiles the Clojure source code.
 ## The `clj-test` Execution
 - This execution executes all the test namespaces.
-# General Archetype for `node` Projects
+# General Archetype for `Java` Projects
-- This archetype is create a vanilla Clojure library project.
+- This archetype creates a vanilla Clojure library project.
 - There are other cloud.seltzer1717 archetypes you might find useful:
   - `just-maven-clojurescript-archetype` for ClojureScript projects
+  - `just-maven-clojurescript-aws-lambda-archetype` for ClojureScript projects
 - The idea is for **YOU** to customize your own `pom.xml` file in a way that best suites your needs.